DerKevinRiehl/website_personal/content/authors/admin/_index.md

 &emsp; &emsp; <ins>My Journey:</ins> At the age of 12 I discovered my passion for computer science & technology.
 By training I am an industrial engineer, with two hearts beating in my breast: **engineering & business**.
 I studied electrical engineering, computer science, and finance at TU Darmstadt, wrote my master in bioinformatics at University of Cambridge.
-Besides, I gained **3 years+ work experience** in strategy consulting (AT Kearney, McKinsey), automotive industry (Opel, Continental, Volkswagen), and the finance industry (UBS, Credit Suisse).
+Besides, I gained **3 years+ work experience** in strategy consulting (AT Kearney, McKinsey), automotive industry (Opel, Continental, Volkswagen), and the finance industry (UBS, Credit Suisse, Swiss IT Security Group).
-During my journey, I had the chance to work with great, and inspiring people from **all over the world**, including Germany, China, Russia, United Kingdom, and Switzerland.
+During my journey, I had the chance to work with great, and inspiring people from **all over the world**, including Germany, China, United Kingdom, and Switzerland.